A walk with Goodstein: Introduction

 \section{Introduction}

 Ever since G\"odel's first incompleteness theorem \cite{Godel1931}, we know that Peano arithmetic ($\sf PA$) cannot prove every true arithmetical statement.
 However, G\"odel's proof is based on a specifically constructed statement that can be argued to be artificial from the perspective of mainstream mathematics.
-Since then, several facts of a purely combinatorial nature have been shown to be independent from $\sf PA$ \cite{Pelupessy,ParisHarrington,vanHoof}, but the oldest example is a theorem of Goodstein \cite{Goodstein1944}, which will be the focus of this work.
+Since then, several facts of a purely combinatorial or number-theoretic nature have been shown to be independent from $\sf PA$ \cite{ Clote,Erickson,Hajek,Kanamori,KirbyFlipping,ParisHarrington}, but the oldest example is a theorem of Goodstein \cite{Goodstein1944}, although it was only shown to be independent much later by Kirby and Paris~\cite{Kirby}; see~\cite{Rathjen2015} for a historical overview.
+Goodstein's result will be the focus of this work.

-Informally, one writes a natural number $m$ in hereditary base $2$, meaning that $m$ is written in base $2$ in the usual way, then so is each exponent that appears, and so on.
-A precise definition will be given later but for example, $m=22$ would be written as $2^{2^2} + 2^2 +2$.
-The Goodstein sequence based on $m$ is a sequence $(G_i m)_{i = 0} ^\alpha$ with $\alpha \leq \infty$, such that $G_0m = m$ and, if $ G_i m $ is defined and positive, $G_{i+1}m$ is obtained by first writing $ G_i m $ in hereditary base $i+2$, then replacing every instance of $i+2$ by $i+3$, and finally subtracting $1$.
+Informally, one writes a natural number $m$ in hereditary base $2$, meaning that $m$ is represented in base $2$ in the usual way, then so is each exponent that appears, and so on.
+A precise definition will be given later, but for example, $m=20$ would be written as $2^{2^2} + 2^2 $.
+The Goodstein process based on $m$ is a sequence $(\good {{}}mi )_{i <\alpha}$ with $\alpha \leq \infty$, such that $\good {{}}m0 = m$ and, if $\good {{}}mi $ is defined and positive, $\good {{}}m{i+1}$ is obtained by first writing $ \good {{}}mi $ in hereditary base $i+2$, then replacing every instance of $i+2$ by $i+3$, and finally subtracting $1$.
 The sequence terminates if it reaches zero.
 Thus for example,

-This number is already large enough to be rather cumbersome to write out and, in fact, the sequence will grow quite rapidly for some time.
-This should make Goodstein's principle quite surprising: for any $m$ that we start with, there will be a value of $i$ such that $G_im=0$.
+This number is already large enough to be rather cumbersome to write out and, in fact, the sequence will grow very rapidly for some time.
+This should make Goodstein's principle quite surprising: for any $m$ that we start with, there will be a value of $i$ such that $\good {{}}mi=0$.
 The proof uses transfinite induction, and Kirby and Paris showed that this was, in a precise sense, unavoidable, leading to unprovability in $\sf PA$ \cite{Kirby}.
-However, in this paper we do not assume familiarity with transfinite induction, and its use will be kept to a minimum.